Psychoactive drug: Determinants of effects

 The third aspect is setting, which pertains to the surroundings, the place, and the time in which the experiences transpire.

 This theory clearly states that the effects are equally the result of chemical, pharmacological, psychological, and physical influences.
-The model that Timothy Leary proposed applied to the psychedelics, although it also applies to other psychoactives.
+The model that Leary proposed applied to the psychedelics, although it also applies to other psychoactives.

 Effects

 Illustration of the major elements of neurotransmission.
 Depending on its method of action, a psychoactive substance may block the receptors on the post-synaptic neuron (dendrite), or block reuptake or affect neurotransmitter synthesis in the pre-synaptic neuron (axon).

 Psychoactive drugs operate by temporarily affecting a person's neurochemistry, which in turn causes changes in a person's mood, cognition, perception and behavior.
 There are many ways in which psychoactive drugs can affect the brain.
 Each drug has a specific action on one or more neurotransmitter or neuroreceptor in the brain.

 Drugs that increase activity in particular neurotransmitter systems are called agonists.
 They act by increasing the synthesis of one or more neurotransmitters, by reducing its reuptake from the synapses, or by mimicking the action by binding directly to the postsynaptic receptor.
 Drugs that reduce neurotransmitter activity are called antagonists, and operate by interfering with synthesis or blocking postsynaptic receptors so that neurotransmitters cannot bind to them.

 Exposure to a psychoactive substance can cause changes in the structure and functioning of neurons, as the nervous system tries to re-establish the homeostasis disrupted by the presence of the drug (see also, neuroplasticity).
 Exposure to antagonists for a particular neurotransmitter can increase the number of receptors for that neurotransmitter or the receptors themselves may become more responsive to neurotransmitters; this is called sensitization.
 Conversely, overstimulation of receptors for a particular neurotransmitter may cause a decrease in both number and sensitivity of these receptors, a process called desensitization or tolerance.
 Sensitization and desensitization are more likely to occur with long-term exposure, although they may occur after only a single exposure.
 These processes are thought to play a role in drug dependence and addiction.
 Physical dependence on antidepressants or anxiolytics may result in worse depression or anxiety, respectively, as withdrawal symptoms.
 Unfortunately, because clinical depression (also called major depressive disorder) is often referred to simply as depression, antidepressants are often requested by and prescribed for patients who are depressed, but not clinically depressed.